kawiraaa/tb-analysis/README.md

 ---

 ### 2. Location Type (Urban vs Rural)
-Insight: Urban patients achieve better treatment outcomes than rural patients, suggesting that access to healthcare services and infrastructure plays a key role in treatment success.
+Insight: Patients in urban areas tend to have better treatment outcomes than those in rural areas, likely due to better access to healthcare.

 ```sql
 SELECT LocationType, Final_Treatment_Outcome,